7 July 2020 (updated: 4 December 2024)

 It’s a number of sessions with your prospective users chosen beforehand aligned to your target group.
 They can be conducted either face-to-face or remotely, depending on the project’s possibilities and restrictions.
 It’s a crucial tool in making and validating design decisions.
 You get unbiased feedback from participants, who, in the end, could be your potential users.

-Thanks to user testing we did for Benefit Systems’ employee sports & wellness benefits programme, we were able to elicit the pressing issues in their core functionality: the search tool.
+Thanks to user testing we did for Benefit Systems’ employee sports & wellness benefits program, we were able to elicit the pressing issues in their core functionality: the search tool.

 We discovered that the search, previously narrowed to addresses, is simply insufficient, as users are more likely to search for facilities based on the district area for a broader choice of options.
 The implemented filters turned out to be “invisible” for the users, and they perceived them as static icons.
 We proposed implementing more conventional checkboxes, which increased both predictability and accessibility from the users’ perspective.